Karinliu/Internet-of-Things-Smart-PLant/README.md

 ## Other links to try?
-If you like this project and you would like to do or learn more with these sensors.
+If you like this project and you would like to do or learn more about these sensors.
 Then here are some links you can try:

 #### Moisture sensor
 • https://www.instructables.com/id/Arduino-Soil-Moisture-Sensor/